Physics-Based Learning for Robotic Environmental Sensing: Statistical Model of Flow Fields

 \subsubsection{Sampling Frequency}

-In the preceding analysis, a key assumption was that the samples are independent.
+In the preceding analysis, a key assumption is that the samples are independent.
 Since fluid particles cannot have unbounded acceleration, their velocities vary continuously and thus consecutive samples are dependent.
-As a general rule of thumb, in order for the samples to be independent, the interval between consecutive sample times $t_k$ and $t_{k+1}$ must be larger than $2 \, t^*(x)$ where
+As a general rule of thumb, in order for the samples to be independent, the interval between consecutive sample times $t_l$ and $t_{l+1}$ must be larger than $2 \, t^*(x)$, where $ t^*(x) = \max_k \bbt_k^*(x) $ is the maximum of integral time scales \eqref{eq:intTimeScale} along different directions at point $x$.
+See Appendix \ref{app:smpFreq} for practical guidelines on approximating \eqref{eq:intTimeScale} given a finite set of samples.